apehex/ctf/.github/README.md

 Both web2 & web3 CTFs, now exploring the DEFI security space.

-If you use / build upon it, please have the decency to link to this repo!
+If you use / build upon it, please link to this repo!

 ## Note for CTF creators